0yech/42_piscine_kickstart/README.md

 5) use the command ```git commit``` This will open your prefered text editor.
 Add in a description of what you've added.
 Save and leave the editor.
 Right now you have a commit, this commit has a description, and the files you added to your queue.
 Git keeps track of all commits, so it's important to name them well in case you want to go back to an older one.
 6) use the command ```git status``` once again to make sure everything seems fine and is ready to be "pushed".
 If everything looks good, you can use ```git push``` to finish uploading your work.

 Once you've pushed your project, you can ```git clone``` the vogsphere repository again, give it another name or anything.
 You should now see that the clone you just made holds your files.
-You can do this to make sure your folders and files are right.
+You can do this to make sure your folders and files are right and properly available for the intra.
 Once you're sure everything is in order, you can set your project as finished.

 ## Evaluation system